skhoon4u/SKKU_notice/README.md

 1. open chrome browser
 2. go to chrome://extensions
 3. turn on 'developer mode' on the top-right corner
-4. click load folder on the top-left corner and upload the whole folder
+4. click load folder on the top-left corner and upload the whole folder (skku_notice_extension)
 5. you are ready to go!